 With the summer solstice in late-June, the days are long, and skies remain lit until the wee hours of the morning.
 You can walk through the streets of the old town by day, like other visitors who’ve come to enjoy the place.
 But I highly recommend you navigate the streets at night.
 By mid-evening, activities wind down, and eventually, you’ve basically the quiet streets all to yourself.

 Please do yourself a favour — go to Stockholm in the summertime.
-Yes, it is more expensive compared to other European destinations.
-But, with highlights including Gamla Stan, Östermalm, Södermalm, Djurgården, Skogskyrkogården, and heading out into the archipelago (Vaxholm) by boat, you’re missing out if you skip this city.
+Yes, it’s expensive compared to other European destinations, but worthwhile things to see and do await in Gamla Stan, Östermalm, Södermalm, Djurgården, Skogskyrkogården, and in the archipelago (e.g., Vaxholm by boat).

-I made the photos above on 25, 26, and 27 June 2008, just after the northern summer solstice.
-This post is published on Fotoeins Fotopress (fotoeins.com), and is making me long for Scandinavia once again.
+I made the photos above on 25 to 27 June 2008, just after northern summer solstice.
+This post appears on Fotoeins Fotopress at fotoeins.com at http://wp.me/p1BIdT-JI.